-Configurable laser welding that meets your needs
+Configurable, cost-effective laser plastic welding that meets your needs

-Are you tired of trying to fit your laser welding application into the constraints of one-size-fits-all laser welding machines?
+Are you tired of trying to fit your plastic laser welding application into the constraints of one-size-fits-all laser welding machines?
 At Extol, we take a different approach.
 We design each laser welding solution around your application.
 That way, you get the optimum performance and cycle time for your needs.

-The Laser Welding Process
+The Plastic Laser Welding Process

-Laser welding uses a precise IR laser beam that is transmitted through a transmissive material and absorbed by an absorptive material.
+Laser plastic welding uses a precise IR laser beam that is transmitted through a transmissive material and absorbed by an absorptive material.
 The two materials are held in tight contact with each other and the joint between them heats up and melts as energy from the laser is absorbed.
 The result is a clean weld with minimal flash.

 The two parts are clamped together with the IR transparent material on top and the absorbing material on the bottom.